ricardoguimaraes2021/link-shortener/README.md

 ## Future Task

-- **Getting this work online**:
+- **Online Setup**:
   The next step is to deploy this project to a live server so it can be accessed online.
-Some popular options are:
-  - **Heroku**: A free and easy platform to deploy Node.js apps.
-  - **Vercel**: Great for serverless deployments and static sites.
-  - **AWS/Google Cloud/DigitalOcean**: For more control over the infrastructure.
-  - **MongoDB Atlas**: To host the MongoDB database in the cloud, if you're currently using a local database.

 Once the app is deployed, update the MongoDB connection string in the `.env` file to point to your online MongoDB instance (e.g., MongoDB Atlas).

----

-## Contributing

-Feel free to submit issues or pull requests.
-Any feedback or contributions to improve the project are welcome!

 ---
 ## License

 This project is open-source and available under the [MIT License](LICENSE).